dwyerdevices/projects/readme.md

 # Transfer to sdcard

+ - canals
+  - brick embankment 2x2
+  - smooth embankment 2x2
+  - water 2x3

 # To Print from card

  - owl hat @ 700% scale
- - cages
+ - 2 more joycon

 # To Finish

  - Moon
+ - cages

 # To Instagram

  - gits logo
- - ornament fit_with_supports

 # To post to Thingiverse